-The Company has a quota share reinsurance arrangement with AlL, with effect from 1 January 2006.
+The Company has a quota share reinsurance arrangement with AIL, with effect from 1 January 2006.
 The key terms of the agreement remain: a 100% cession rate on premiums, claims costs and underwriting expense costs is applied in respect of the underwriting year; and a requirement for the Company to retain a percentage in relation to levies.

-The key management of the Company are considered to be the statutory directors of the Company.
-Note 4 to the financial statements, gives details of their compensation as directors of the Company.
+The key management of the Company are considered to be the statutory directors.
+Note 4 to the financial statements gives details of their remuneration.